London police officer charged with murder of Sarah Everard

 Couzens joined the Met in September 2018, where he joined a response team covering the Bromley area, in southeast London.
 He then moved to the Parliamentary and Diplomatic Protection Command in February 2020, where his "primary role was on uniformed patrol duties of diplomatic premises, mainly a range of Embassies," the Met statement said.

-Nick Ephgrave, Assistant Commissioner of the Metropolitan Police, said on Friday that he understood that "women in London and the wider public, particularly those in the area where Sarah went missing, will be worried and may well be feeling frightened," and that Londoners could expect to see a rise in officers on the streets in the coming days.
+Nick Ephgrave, assistant commissioner of the Metropolitan Police, said on Friday that he understood that "women in London and the wider public, particularly those in the area where Sarah went missing, will be worried and may well be feeling frightened," and that Londoners could expect to see a rise in officers on the streets in the coming days.

 "I know that the public feels hurt and angry about what has happened.
 And those are sentiments that I share personally, and I know my colleagues here at Scotland Yard and across the Met share as well," Ephgrave said.